paramastri/DAAF_QUIZ2/README.md

 	printf("\n======================================================================");
 ```

-last of all, we display representations of Adj.List and djikstra, The last djikstra results show the cost and the shortest route with calling findShortestPath function
+Last of all, we display representations of Adjacency List and Dijkstra, the last djikstra results show the cost and the shortest route with calling findShortestPath function

 ```cpp
 	printf("\nLIST OF EACH CITY WITH DISTANCES WITH ADJACENT CITIES\n\n");